A Predictive Flexibility Aggregation Method for Low Voltage Distribution System Control: Introduction

 This paper is structured as follows.
-Section \ref{sect:empc} introduces the control strategy.
-Section \ref{sect:offline_MPO} formulates the offline MPO problem, allowing aggregation of flexibility and cost functions.
-The semi-explicit MPC problem, which accounts for forecasts and is solved using MPO, is presented in Section \ref{sect:explicitMPC}.
-Section \ref{sect:realtime_control} addresses the real-time evaluation of aggregated charts, central control, and disaggregation.
-Numerical simulations demonstrating the effectiveness of the proposed method are reported in Section \ref{sect:results}.
-Finally, conclusions are drawn in Section \ref{sect:conclusion}.
+Section \ref{sect:empc} introduces the general control strategy.
+Section \ref{sect:offline_MPO} details the formulation of an offline MPO problem that allows aggregation of flexibility and value functions.
+Section \ref{sect:explicitMPC} presents the MPO formulation of the operational planning problem accounting for forecasts.
+Section \ref{sect:realtime_control} addresses the real-time projection of the aggregated charts, the central control problem solved by the DSO, and the disaggregation of the resulting setpoints.
+Numerical simulations demonstrate the effectiveness of the proposed method in Section \ref{sect:results}, while Section \ref{sect:conclusion} concludes.